Phoenix Plastics and Plastic Additives

-Plastics impact every aspect of modern life, and several industries depend on plastics entirely in their daily operations.
+Plastics impact every aspect of modern life, and several industries depend entirely on plastics in their daily operations.
 Plastic additives are used to design plastics for their particular end-use, preventing the materials from being brittle and hard at low temperatures or soft and sticky at higher temperatures.
 According to Science Direct, flame retardants accounted for 35% of all plastic additive consumption worldwide.
-This article expounds on why companies adapt quickly to plastic additives.

 Antimicrobials/Biostabilisers